zweiyu/bootstrap/site/docs/4.1/components/toasts.md

 {% include example.html content=example %}
 </div>

+### Translucent

-They're slightly translucent, too, so they blend over whatever they might appear over.
-For browsers that support `backdrop-filter`, we'll also attempt to blur the elements under a toast.
+Toasts are slightly translucent, too, so they blend over whatever they might appear over.
+For browsers that support the `backdrop-filter` CSS property, we'll also attempt to blur the elements under a toast.

 <div class="bg-dark">
 {% capture example %}